sofiabarragan/website/content/project/bayes_cap/index.md

 Our simulations of eviction count distributions are dramatically consistent across the iterations.
 Further, our simulations were relatively consistent with the observed eviction counts.
 Our negative-binomial model seems to be a pretty good distributional fit, but could certainly be improved upon!

-In the following sections, we go through each particular model's performance before selecting our final set of models to interpret.
+In the following sections, we go through each particular model's outcome and what they tell us about the relationships between transportation and housing.

 ## Model Performance